biobakery/biobakery_workflows/readme.md

 * MaxMemGB_FunctionalProfileTasks (Default = 24 Gb): This is the max memory to request for each HUMAnN v2.0 task.
 This might need to be increased for larger input files.
 * MaxMemGB_QualityControlTasks (Default = 8 Gb): This is the max memory to request for each Kneaddata task.
 This might need to be increased for larger input files.
 * MaxMemGB_TaxonomicProfileTasks (Default = 24 Gb): This is the max memory to request for each MetaPhlAn v2.0 task.
 This might need to be increased for larger input files.
-* preemptibleAttemptsOverride (Default = 2): This setting determines how many times to rerun one of the main compute tasks (HUMAnN2 v2.0, Kneaddata, and MetaPhlAn v2.0) on pre-emptible instances.
+* preemptibleAttemptsOverride (Default = 2): This setting determines how many times to rerun one of the main compute tasks (HUMAnN v3.0, Kneaddata, and MetaPhlAn v3.0) on pre-emptible instances.
 If set to zero a non-pre-emptible instance will be used.

 There are two additional optional inputs that can be used to run with one or more custom databases.
 * customQCDB1 (Default = None) : Provide a custom bowtie2 formatted datatabase to use for the quailty control step instead of the default human reference.